 Commodity risk is the risk that the purchase price of commodities will fluctuate.
-The Group's exposure relates largely to the purchase of natural gas and gas.
+During the year, the Group's exposure related largely to the purchase of natural gas and coke, but following the cessation of manufacturing operations at its Lostock site, this risk is no longer relevant in respect of coke and significantly reduced for natural gas.
 Where appropriate, the Group manages its commodity risk by hedging forecast purchases of natural gas using contract for difference arrangements.
-Where appropriate, the Group manages its commodity risk by entering into long term contractual agreements with suppliers of coke.